gihan-aj/Identity-Management/README.md

 * **Email Confirmation:** Email confirmation functionality using an SMTP server.
 * **Data Seeding:** Automatically seeds initial data for predefined roles.

+## Installation ##
+1. Clone the repository.
+2. Update the connection string in `appsettings.json` to point to your SQL Server instance.
+3. Configure the SMTP settings in `appsettings.json` for email confirmation.
+4. Run the application.

+## Usage ##
+### Seeding Data ##
+The application automatically seeds data for the following roles default users for each role:
+* Admin
+* Manager
+* Supervisor
+* Member

 ## API Endpoints ##
 ### Login ###
   * **Endpoint:** `/api/account/login`